Sondos-Jaber/mysql_hands_on_with_python/README.md

-# Airline Passenger Predicting Satisfaction Prediction
+# Airline Passenger Satisfaction Prediction
 # Overview
 This analysis targets to understanding and enhancing passengers' satisfaction within the context of our dataset.
 The objectives are as follows: